How to Be Productive at Home: Your Ultimate Productivity Guide

 Set clear expectations and rules

 When you set up a good organizational model for working from home, morning routine and all, and you inform your loved ones about distracting you, and you avoid checking your social media...
 You will be as productive as you can possibly be!
 Well, probably not at first.
 But what will help you is setting expectations - from yourself, but most importantly from your superiors and coworkers.
-They are a crucial step in your journey towards solving the puzzle on how to be productive when working from home.
+They are a crucial step in your journey towards solving the puzzle of how to be productive when working from home.

 So, before you start working, take a break, take a deep breath and think about everything that you want to share with them.
-It can be about your tasks, about tips you want to implement, about your goals, or projects you are interested in.
+It can be about your tasks, tips you want to implement, your goals, or projects you are interested in.
 In addition to all of this, you should mention what you need to really have a productive day working from home.
 Finally, don't forget to put it all in writing!

-Don't be shy about sharing your ideas - create a schedule, come up with a set of rules, define your preferred way of working.
+Don't be shy about sharing your ideas - create a schedule, come up with a set of rules, and define your preferred way of working.
 Inform all relevant parties - and enjoy the boost in productivity and healthy work environment you've designed.

 Incorporate fun activities and leisure

 Have you ever considered making a habit out of something fun?
 Don't just take breaks but also do something during them.
-Your work hours are reserved for focus and achieving.
+Your work hours are reserved for focus and achievement.
 When you work from home, they can be anything you want.
 Knitting, cooking, walking your dog, watching TV, playing darts...
 Even phone apps and games can help you take your mind off of your tasks and deadlines.
 Staying productive isn't endangered when you take time to relax, it is actually achievable way easier.

 Is working from home here to stay?